openedx/open-edx-proposals/oeps/oep-0041-arch-async-server-event-messaging.rst

 --------

-This OEP describes the general format and conventions Open edX should use in asynchornous event messaging across services.
+This OEP describes the general format and conventions Open edX should use in asynchronous event messaging across services.
 These events would be emitted when a service has taken some action to data that it owns, and that other services would be interested in.
 This could be a course publish, a user enrollment, updates to catalog metadata, etc.